Josh Bell Player Props: Guardians vs. Brewers

 Josh Bell At The Plate

+- Bell has reached base via a hit in 43 games this season (of 68 played), and had multiple hits in 10 of those games.

-- He has homered in 10.4% of his games this season, and 2.6% of his plate appearances.
+- He has gone deep in seven games this year (10.3%), homering in 2.5% of his plate appearances.

-- He has scored at least once 13 times this season (19.4%), including one multi-run game.
+- He has scored at least one run 13 times this season (19.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.